meixichen/SpatialGEV/README.md

 ![b-plot](docs/figures/b-plot.png)
 ![s-plot](docs/figures/s-plot.png)

 To fit a GEV-GP model to the simulated data, use the `spatialGEV_fit()` function.
 We use `random="abs"` to indicate that all three GEV parameters are treated as random effects.
-The shape parameter $s$ is constrained to be positive (log transformed) by specifying `reparam_s="positive"`.
+The shape parameter `s` is constrained to be positive (log transformed) by specifying `reparam_s="positive"`.
 The covariance kernel function used here is the exponential kernel `kernel="exp"`.
 Initial parameter values are passed to `init_param` using a list.
 ```
 fit <- spatialGEV_fit(y = y, locs = locs, random = "abs",
                       init_param = list(a = rep(60, n_loc),